Lucian Athanasius Reinhart: Assignment to the Philippines

 In the mid-1930s, brother Reinhart volunteered for mission work and was sent to the Philippines, arriving in Manila on October 30, 1936.
 Upon his arrival, he was assigned as Pro-Director of the Brothers' Community and concurrent principal of the College's High School Department.
 He was also the first American Brother in the Philippines to earn a Doctor of Philosophy Degree, after writing a dissertation on the Educational Philosophy of John Baptist de La Salle at the University of Santo Tomas.

 World War II

 During World War II, Reinhart was interned at Los Baños, Laguna, with the rest of the American Brothers.
 He would be freed by American troops in 1945 but would refuse to be returned to the United States.

 Rehabilitation of De La Salle College

 Reinhart stayed in the Philippines to rehabilitate De La Salle College and was appointed its President in 1945.
-It was also during this time that he was forced to return to the United States due to health reasons.
+It was also during this time that he was forced to return to the United States for health reasons.
 In July 1946, he returned to Manila and formed new Faculty and Brother missionaries.

 He died on May 27, 1950.
 The gym (on which lot the Don Enrique T. Yuchengco Hall now stands) of the De La Salle College was named in his memory as well as De La Salle University's Sports Complex, now the Enrique M. Razon Sports Center.